davidmegginson/fgfs-scenery-build/static/README.md

 * Chicago, IL, USA
 * Cleveland, OH, USA
 * Detroit, MI, USA
+* Green Bay, WI, USA
+* London, ON, CAN
+* Madison, WI, USA
+* Marquette, MI, USA
 * Milwaukee, WI, USA
+* Oshkosh, WI, USA
-* Pittsburgh, PA, USA (shared with w080n40)
+* Pittsburgh, PA, USA
 * Sudbury, ON, CAN
 * Thunder Bay, ON, CAN
+* Timmins, ON, CAN
 * Windsor, ON, CAN

 ### w090n50

 Western James Bay

+* Armstrong, ON, CAN
 * Attawapiskat, ON, CAN
+* Fort Albany, ON, CAN
 * Fort Severn, ON, CAN
 * Moosonee, ON, CAN

 ### w080n30

-US Mid Atlantic Seaboard
+US Mid Atlantic Seaboard (many U.S. Civil War battlefields)

 * Baltimore, MD, USA
 * Charleston, SC, USA